mardiros/pyshop/README.rst

 Pyshop is a private packaging repository for python.

 The aim is to split private projets in distinct private package and keep a setup.py clean and working, by declaring all dependancies, exactly has public package from PyPI.

 Pyshop also mirror package from PyPI safety (using ssl and checking certificate).

-Pyshop use clear and simple ACL to manage privilleges.
+Pyshop use clear and simple ACL to manage privilleges:

-An installer group that can only download release file.
+-   an installer group that can only download release file
-A developer group that can download/upload release file and browse the website.
+-   a developer group that can download/upload release file and browse the website and
-An admin group that have developer privilleges and accounts management.
+-   an admin group that have developer privilleges and accounts management.

 So, every users, including "pip" must authenticated by login and password.

 Installation
 ------------